NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Lake Erie College – Painesville, Ohio – Private – Great Midwest Athletic Conference – NCAA D2

-Lake Superior State University – Sault Ste Marie, Michigan – Public – Great Lakes Intercollegiate Athletic Conference – NCAA D2
+Lake Superior State University – Sault Ste.
+Marie, Michigan – Public – Great Lakes Intercollegiate Athletic Conference – NCAA D2

 Lander University – Greenwood, South Carolina – Public – Peach Belt Conference – NCAA D2